The future of animal-free fur

 Media story: cat fur sold under illegal mislabelling

-Our latest investigation found illegal domestic cat fur being sold under a false label, and this isn’t the first time.
+Our investigation found illegal domestic cat fur being sold under a false label, and this isn’t the first time.

 -